Having spent much of her life in Scotland, Elizabeth Burns moved to Lancaster where she taught creative writing.

 Her love of pottery and identification with the craft led her to a number of collaborations with ceramicists and other makers.
 She also wrote about painters, including Gwen John, Winifred Nicholson, and Anne Redpath.

-From her first book, Ophelia and other Poems, Elizabeth was a poet whose work was suffused with the colour and scent of ordinary lives.
+Elizabeth was a poet whose work was suffused with the colour and scent of ordinary lives.
 She was also a quietly fearless writer, never shying from the hurt done by one human to another.
 Her delicate and graceful poems have space in them for what has been lost or broken, for the flawed and crooked, as well as the sensuousness of the everyday, particularly in the lives of women which she celebrated in poem after poem.

 A final collection, published after her death in 2016, Lightkeepers, was edited by Gerrie Fellows and Jane Routh.